Texas Red Oak

 Maintenance

-Initial fast growing rate slowing to moderate with age.
+Initial fast growth rate slows to moderate growth rate with age.
 Very little maintenance needed.
 A superior shade tree known for its red to orange late fall foliage.
 Will adapt to a range of soils, but its native habitat is associated with limestone ridges, slopes, and creek bottoms.
 Alternative: Shumard Oak but only in well-drained soil.
 It is in the red oak group and therefore more susceptible to oak wilt.
 Prune only during the hottest and coldest months.
 Paint pruning wounds to help prevent oak wilt.
 Propagation: seed.

 Comments

+Bloom March-June.
 A small to medium sized tree.
 Leaves are elliptical or oval, deeply divided into 5-9 lobes.
 Tiny flowers are arranged on a catkin.
-The fruits is an egg-shaped acorn, maturing in the second year.
-Provides nesting sites.
+The fruit is an egg-shaped acorn, maturing in the second year.

 Previous Scientific Name(s): Quercus texana